drago87/ST-Character-Maker/SillyTavern Character Maker/Generation Order.md

 Privates Male will be set freely from the Animal Base and Species Group (Except None)

-Demi-Human characters Privates Female and Privates Male will be set to the generated Species (After having generated the Species) unless already set
+Mythfolk characters Privates Female and Privates Male will be set to the generated Species (After having generated the Species) unless already set

 Real
 If No will have no impact on the generation